fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 - First, we need it to use our environment variables to connect to the database.
 - Second we need to tell it what models our application uses and finally,
-- We need to tell it how to connect to the database.
+- Third, we need to tell it how to connect to the database.

 So let’s begin setting up the environment variables in the `migrations/env.py` file.